For students

-Do you want to be a part of DIG - Norway's leading operating research center on Digital Innovation for sustainable Growth?
+Would you like to be a part of DIG - Norway's leading research center on digital innovation and sustainable growth?

-We are looking for ambitious master students interested in digital innovation.
-Students will contribute to DIG and knowledge development in cooperation with our business partners (see figure 1).
+We are seeking ambitious master's students interested in exploring topics related to digital innovation and artificial intelligence.
+As a participant, students will contribute to DIG and the advancement of knowledge through collaboration with our business partners.

 Adoption of technologies and innovations